Prelf1992/mlops-template-repository/README.md

 * Commit 381: CI: Configure CI for UI for better readability. at 2025-11-20 11:30:44
 * Commit 382: Docs: Improve styling of database for better maintainability. at 2025-11-20 16:40:01
 * Commit 383: Build: Improve styling of utility to ensure stability. at 2025-11-24 15:11:04
+* Commit 384: Fix: Update documentation for tests for better maintainability. at 2025-11-24 13:26:12